ocwg/discussions/meetings/017-transcription.md

 Yeah, this is just for those of you who are watching on the recording potentially.
 This is OCWG meeting number 17, and we were just talking about how we're going to use the time today.
 Thinking it will start by doing some planning around like what are some next steps for the spec and for other things around the project.
 So we're going to get our projects for a bit, and then maybe we can actually dive into writing some examples.
 All right.
 Max, was your comment—I missed the very beginning of it, but I think I caught the gist of it.
 Was it in response to Kapanos positions?

 Yeah, exactly.
 Yeah, first I thought interchange and interoperability is more or less the same, but after a while, I realized that there's a very good point.
-Actually, yeah, to have a common core that everybody agrees on—what really canvas needs to have and needs to understand—that's really the core of the OCF spec.
+Actually, yeah, to have a common core that everybody agrees on—what really canvas needs to have and needs to understand—that's really the core of the OCIF spec.
 And then being also able to add more data to piggyback it through and around is nice, but the core needs to work in order to have anybody interested in the spec in the first place.

 I just looked at the existing issues in the spec repo, and we have this 0.2 versus 0.21 issue.
 Yeah, we maybe should soon release a 0.3 to clarify that because the two are so different already.